cirosantilli/linux-cheat/network/README.md

 #DNS

-Domain name system.
+Domain Name System.

-Part of the application layer of the IPs.
+Part of the application layer.

-Standard IANA port: 53/udp
+Standard IANA port: 53/UDP

 Protocol that convert strings into IPs, for example: